MaximGB/maximgb.integrant.helpers/README.md

 # maximgb.integrant.helpers
-Opionated set of helper to work with Integrant smoothly
+Opionated set of helpers to work with Integrant smoothly